GauravChoudhay/Ticket-Management/README.md

 # Description:

-### ticket Management is build using Web Technologies such as HTML, CSS, JavaScript.
+### ticket Management is build using Web Technologies such as HTML, CSS, JavaScript , DOM.
 ### Some features of this project are -
 - Add task to be done in the form of tickets
 - Selecting the priority color on the basis of the prioirty of task